 - 6. Three weeks notice of forthcoming trial details by the club holding the trial should be given to the AIOC and all member clubs. - 7.
-All classes (including 'A' and 'B' classes) must be separated as far as scoring is concerned. - 8.
+All classes (including 'A' and 'B' classes) must be separated as far as scoring is concerned, except for the Team Challenge. - 8.
 Rosettes and/or ribbons, as well as perpetual trophies, may be awarded at trials by AIOC clubs.
 Keeper trophies to replace perpetual trophies when returned are permissible.
 Clubs hosting AIOC trials may also present prizes donated by merchants or sponsors if they so wish.
 The value of the prizes may not exceed \$50.00 each.
 Clubs are under no obligation to give prizes at their trials.
 Prizes to be donated must be from/for the host club only. - 9.
 A dog may obtain the required three qualifying scores for any class under one or more judges. - 10.
 A dog will only be allowed to trial under one club affiliation. - 11.
-When trialing AIOC, you must start at Novice and work your way up, completing each degree before advancing to the next degree.

-12. Class Eligibility

-- a) A dog that has earned a CDX may continue to enter and compete in Open B. A dog that has earned an RA may continue to enter and compete in Advanced B. - A dog that has earned a UD may continue to enter and compete in Open B or Utility B. A dog that has earned an RE may continue to enter and compete in Advanced B or Excellent B. - c) A dog is only eligible to enter one class per trial, except for a dog that has already achieved: - a UD, which may enter Open B and Utility B in the same trial when competing for a MOTCH title; - an RE, which may enter Advanced B and Excellent B in the same trial when competing for an RAE title. - 13.
-The requirements for the MOTCH and RAE titles will be the same as provided in the CKC Obedience and Rally Obedience Rules & Regulations.
+When trialing AIOC, you must start at Novice and work your way up, completing each title before advancing to the next title.
+A dog with a comparable title (or equivalent under any organization) must compete in the B class at that level. - 12.
+Class Eligibility - a) A dog that has earned an AIOC CDX may continue to enter and compete in Open B as exhibition only.
+A dog that has earned an AIOC RA may continue to enter and compete in Advanced B as exhibition only. - b) A dog that has earned an AIOC UD may continue to enter and compete in Open B or Utility B as exhibition only.
+A dog that has earned an AIOC RE or RM may continue to enter and compete in Advanced B or Excellent B or Master as exhibition only. - c) A dog is only eligible to enter one class per trial, except for a dog that has already achieved: - An AIOC UD, which may enter Open B and Utility B in the same trial when competing for a MOTCH title; - an AIOC RE, which may enter Advanced B and Excellent B in the same trial when competing for an RAE title and/or; - an AIOC RM, which may enter Excellent B and Master in the same trial when competing for an RMX title; - Dogs may enter Master and compete for an RAE in the same trial; - Dogs competing for an AIOC MOTCH, RAE or RMX will compete as exhibition only. - 13.
+The requirements for the MOTCH and RAE titles will be the same as provided in the CKC Obedience and Rally Obedience Rules & Regulations (including jump heights).
+The requirements for the RMX title will be the same as provided in the CKC Obedience and